alukosdev/ccsp/laws/ear.md

 ## Noteworthy

-- [x] The EAR controls the export of "dual-use" items.
+- [x] EAR controls the export of "dual-use" items.
-- [x] The EAR-controlled items are defined in the CCL.
+- [x] EAR-controlled items are defined in the CCL.

 ## Sources